-In view of ensuring that the Company provides market competitive compensation opportunities to its non-executive directors, the Board has a new compensation mix for non-executive directors for fiscal 2023.
+In view of ensuring that the Company provides market competitive compensation opportunities to its non-executive directors, the Board introduced a new compensation mix for non-executive directors for fiscal 2023, which remained the compensation mix for non-executive directors for fiscal 2024.
 As Gold Royalty continues to grow, the Company's objective is to move compensation towards the median levels relative to the market, and target non-executive director compensation to between the 25th percentile and 50th percentile of the Prior Peer Group.

-Effective January 1, 2023, the elements of compensation for non-executive directors included:
+Effective January 1, 2024, the elements of compensation for non-executive directors included:

-- annual cash compensation, comprised of: - Board remuneration, delivered in the form of a retainer; - committee remuneration for services as a chair of a committee of the Board, delivered in the form of additional retainers; - deferred compensation, comprised of: - o equity grants, awarded in the form of Options and RSUs/DSUs; and - reasonable expenses.
+- annual cash compensation, comprised of: - Board remuneration, delivered in the form of a retainer; - committee remuneration for services as a chair of a committee of the Board, delivered in the form of additional retainers; - deferred compensation, comprised of: - equity grants, awarded in the form of Options and RSUs/DSUs; and - reasonable expenses.